 - Minimum scores: TOEFL - 105 IBT with a minimum of 23 on the speaking component and no other section score below 20; IELTS minimum score of 8

 Successful completion of the following unviersity-level courses, or equivalent is required for students to be considered for admission.
 For non-Western courses, full courses are generally definied as six credit, full-year courses.
 Half courses are three credit, half-year courses.
+Only one prerequisite course may be graded as a pass/fail.
+All others must have standard grades.

 - 1 full course (or 2 half courses) in general or introductory science